 ● Colorful foliage: Add these plants to the mix for a fall-colored garden: oxalis, burning bush, pumpkins, garden mums and pansies.

 Still undecided?
-Then try mixing up different types of plants this fall.
+Then try mixing up different types of plants as you're preparing your container garden for fall.
 A container garden gives you the freedom to experiment with different styles.